Characterizing Phishing Pages by JavaScript Capabilities: Background

 \section{Background}

-In this section, we provide a background on current developments in phishing as a phenomenon and adversarial JavaScript techniques, as well as an overview of the parties involved in the phishing ecosystem.
-We also introduce a basic overview of the clustering techniques used in this work.
+In this section, we provide a background on current developments in phishing as a phenomenon and adversarial JavaScript techniques, the parties involved in the phishing ecosystem, and the clustering techniques used in this work.